-Each of them has been visited by H&F social workers and housing officers to make sure they are receiving the support and practical help they need at this devastating time.
-H&F staff will continue to visit them every day and to help any new families that arrive.
+Each of them were visited by H&F social workers and housing officers to make sure they were receiving the support and practical help they neede.
+H&F staff continued to visit them every day and helped any new families that arrived.

-“Support for these traumatised families from RBKC, and latterly from the combined Grenfell Fire Response Team, has been slow to reach many of the people who have arrived in our borough,” says Council Leader, Cllr Stephen Cowan.
-“So we have stepped up to make sure they are getting what they need.
+“Support for these traumatised families from RBKC, and latterly from the combined Grenfell Fire Response Team, has been slow to reach many of the people who have arrived in our borough,” said H&F Council Leader, Cllr Stephen Cowan.
+“So we stepped up to make sure they were getting what they need.
 Whether that’s a mobile phone to keep in touch with relatives, transport to school or bereavement counselling, we’re there for them.

-“Thanks to the incredible generosity of local people, community organisations and businesses, we also have an extensive supply of clothes, toiletries, toys and other supplies.
-We’re very pleased to welcome these families into our community and that they are now getting the support they need.”
+“Thanks to the incredible generosity of local people, community organisations and businesses, we also had an extensive supply of clothes, toiletries, toys and other supplies.
+We were very pleased to welcome these families into our community and that they got the support they need.”

-H&F Council is also arranging hot meals for people placed in hotels without full catering.
+H&F Council is also arranged hot meals for people placed in hotels without full catering.

 High-rise fire safety in H&F

 In Hammersmith & Fulham, we have 15 council housing blocks of 12 storeys or more.
 Our tallest buildings are three, 23-storey blocks on Edward Woods estate in North Kensington.